dtseto/Hermes-master/README.md

 The play / pause button now says play.
 It still pauses when pressed.

+New delete station menu button causes UI glitch.
+Double click a station to play and restart.

 ### THIS PROJECT IS MAINTAINED BUT VOLUNTEERS TO TEST ARE WELCOME

 This means that bugs are documented and workarounds can be attempted.